United States Representative

 - Petition for Recount

 - Applicable Laws

-- For elections that were held from 2004-2014, reference this Montana Legislative District map.
+- For elections being held from 2024-2032, reference this Montana Legislative District map.

-- For elections being held from 2014-2022, reference this Montana Legislative District map.
+- For elections that were held from 2014-2022, reference this Montana Legislative District map.

-2022 potential candidates please note: due to the 2013 Redistricting Plan, legislative candidates should carefully check the House or Senate District boundaries to determine that you meet candidacy or office qualifications.
+2024 potential candidates please note: due to the 2023 Redistricting plan, legislative candidates should carefully check the House or Senate District boundaries to determine that you meet candidacy or office qualifications.